scalameta/scalafmt/docs/installation.md

 - it enables undesirable behavior such as formatting expanded snippets (example:
   "implement methods" inspection) with a low column width.
 Scalafmt is primarily designed to format entire text files instead of individual snippets of code.

+To reset the formatter to IntelliJ for an existing project that uses the Scalafmt formatter:

+- Open `Preferences > Editor > Code Style > Scala`
+- Switch "Formatter" value to "IntelliJ"

+It is not possible to reset this setting for all existing projects.

 ## sbt